pfefferle/wordpress-webmention/readme.txt

 * Add User Agent for verification requests
 * Split receiver and sender into individual files
 * New action hook for generating log messages
+* Add unit tests for endpoint discovery based on webmention.rocks

 = 2.5.0 =